ppearson/prod/README.md

 a VPS provisioning and configuration tool, approximating some functionality of tools like Terraform and Ansible.

 Prod's current functionality includes limited support for Provisioning cloud VPS instances (with several providers supported to a limited degree), as well as support for Controlling the servers (running commands on them to configure them) afterwards, based off YAML scripts describing actions and properties of what is desired.

 It's still very much work-in-progress, although it is functional to a basic degree.

-Control functionality can utilise either the `ssh2` crate (which depends on openssl) or the `ssh-rs` crate, and this can be controlled with features in Cargo.toml, or disabled completely.
+Control functionality can utilise either the `ssh2` crate (which depends on openssl) or the `ssh-rs` crate, and this can be controlled with features in `Cargo.toml`, or disabled completely.

 Provisioning